SAKryukov/microtonal-fabric/article/multitouch/article.md

 The function accepts four input arguments, `container` and three handlers:

 - `container`: HTML or SVG handling multitouch events
-- `elementSelector`: this hander `element =&gt; bool` selects relevant children of the `contaner`, if this handler returns `false`, the event is ignored
+- `elementSelector`: this hander `element => bool` selects relevant children of the `contaner`, if this handler returns `false`, the event is ignored.
+Essentially, this handler is used by the user code to define the HTML or SVG elements to be interpreted as keys of some keyboard represented by the `container`.
-- `elementHandler`: this is the handler used to implement the main functionality, for example, produce sounds in response to the keyboard events; the handler accepts `element`, a touch object, and a Boolean `on` argument showing if this is an on of off action.
+- `elementHandler`: this handler `(element, Touch touchObject, bool on) => undefined` is used to implement the main functionality, for example, produce sounds in response to the keyboard events; the handler accepts `element`, a touch object, and a Boolean `on` argument showing if this is an on of off action.
+Basically, this handler calls a general semantic handler which can be triggered in different way, for example, through a keyboard or a mouse.
+Essentially, it implements the action triggered when a keyboard key, represented by `element` is activated or deactiveted, depending on the value of `on`.

 "ui.components/multitouch.js":